ALBERT-MARIE LEBOURG (1849 - 1928) Notre Dame. Vue prise du Pont de la Tournelle

 20 00025 000

-Signed, inscribed and dated ‘A Lebourg Paris Dec 79’ (lower left), inscribed ‘Notre Dame Vue prise du Pont de la Tournelle’ (lower right) Oil on canvas 64 x 92 cm Painted in Paris in 1879 Provenance : Private collection, Switzerland Lebourg was close friends with Victor Delamare and Gustave Morin, and started drawing with charcoal and painting by the Seine in his hometown – Montfort- sur- Risle.
-As a professor in Algiers around 1875, he was astonished by his surroundings and focused on the exploration of colour and light.
+Signed, inscribed and dated ‘A Lebourg Paris Dec 79’ (lower left), inscribed ‘Notre Dame Vue prise du Pont de la Tournelle’ (lower right) Oil on canvas 64 x 92 cm (251/4 x 361/4 in.)
+Painted in Paris in 1879 Provenance : Private collection, Switzerland French impressionist painter Albert Marie LEBOURG (1849-1928) studied at the Ecole des Beaux Arts of Rouen, where he is originally from.
+Close friends with Victor Delamare and Gustave Morin, he started drawing with charcoal and began to paint alongside the Seine in his hometown – Montfort- sur-Risle.
+As a professor in Alger around 1875, he was astonished by his surroundings and made colors and lights his chosen field.
 He discovered the white city with its nuances of various shades.
-With his distinctive brushstroke, he started to paint winter views dominated by the color white, like this snowy view of Notre Dame, signed and dated on the lower left — a good representation of his style, featuring different soft shades of white pastel colors.
+With his distinct brushstroke, he started to paint winter views burried by the color white like on this snowy view of Notre Dame, signed and dated on the lower left — a good representation of his style with different soft shades of white pastel colors.